vinnix/awesome-pg/README.md

 * [devton](https://github.com/devton/awesome-postgresql) - small list, mention some blogs;

-* [dhamaniasad](https://github.com/dhamaniasad/awesome-postgres) - large one, with different material as well;
+* [dhamaniasad](https://github.com/dhamaniasad/awesome-postgres) - large one, with different material as well and language bindings;

 ## TODO: What I am doing here is: